wbcsd/pact-catalog/CONTRIB_TEST.md

     "version": "<your-solution-version>" // e.g. "0.0.0"
   },
   "tested_by": "<user-id>" // This field must match the `user-id` this Organization has registered in the PACT Catalog e.g. "abc-corp"
-    "solution_name": "<Testing Otganization Name>", // This name must match with the User Name this Organization has registered itself in the PACT Catalog e.g. "ABC Corp"
   "test_result": "passed",
   "test_date": "<date>",
   "pathfinder_version": "<pathfinder-framework-version>" // "1.0.0" or "1.0.1" or "2.0.0" or "2.0.1"